Veryan4/truba/helm/README.md

 ### Cloudflare

-In order to self host, using the free tier of Cloudflare will help manage the DNS settings.
+To self host, using the free tier of Cloudflare will help manage the DNS settings.

-You need to start by adding your domain name to cloudflare then following this documentation in order to create your cloudflared tunnel: https://developers.cloudflare.com/cloudflare-one/tutorials/many-cfd-one-tunnel
+You need to start by adding your domain name to cloudflare then following this documentation to create your cloudflared tunnel: https://developers.cloudflare.com/cloudflare-one/tutorials/many-cfd-one-tunnel

 You can stop at the deployment phase of the cloudflare documentation as it will be handled by helm later on.

 You will want to add the CNAME records pointed towards your cloudflare tunnel

 - `<domain-name>`
-- `registry.<domain-name>`
 - `grafana.<domain-name>`
 - `mongo.<domain-name>`
 - `jaeger.<domain-name>`